frankcollins3/Bee.js/README.md

  // lmaooo attempting-startup thoughts: some of us are "do if" people maybe we should be "do for" .... * thinks about any feasability in a do for loop lmao *

+LOLOLOLOLOL!! the Do-For Loop:
+JS 2d-Matrix.
+Create array of arrays and it will execute a coding-statement, per array, till for block met (maybe) lol.